fkyprianou/deved-platform/content/blog/en/send-a-whatsapp-message-with-node-dr.md

 ---
 title: How to Send a WhatsApp Message with Node.js
-description: Find out how to send WhatsApp messages from your Node.js application quickly by making use of the Vonage Messages API Sandbox.
+description: Find out how to send a WhatsApp message with Node.js in 5 simple steps.
+Learn more in this tutorial from Vonage Developer.
 thumbnail: /content/blog/how-to-send-a-whatsapp-message-with-node-js/node-js_whatsapp.png
 author: garann-means
 published: true